 Do you think Google’s algorithm can outsmart the account managers?
-According to marketing professionals, it looks like the machine has a long way to go in order to make the better choices.
+According to marketing professionals, it looks like the machine still has a long way to go in making better choices.

 We totally agree with those who don’t want to pay for training a bidding algorithm with our brands’ precious budgets when we can block the irrelevant search patterns right away.